 Language courses for all exchange students

 You do not have to write course content in your Learning Agreement.
 However, if you would like to know more about the course content you can find course descriptions via the Courses search by typing the name of the course in the search.
-Please note that course descriptions may be published about a month before the course begins, which means that during the application process, you may need to use course descriptions from the ongoing study year.
+Please note that course descriptions may be published about a month before the course begins, which means that during the application process for the next autumn semester / academic year, you may need to use course descriptions from the ongoing study year.
+When applying for the spring semester studies, search the course descriptions by selecting the previous study year in the "Choose academic year" field.
 In addition, if the course is taught for the first time, you can’t find the course description from the Course search.
 Which means that you have to proceed with the name of the course.
 In the Course search you can also find the responsible teacher for the course, whom you may ask more information on the content if needed.

 Restrictions in attending courses